-Mental health support for expats in China
+Mental Health Support for Expats in China

 While healthcare is one of the main concerns that foreigners have when traveling or moving to China, mental health is usually given less thought.
-Expats in China used to have to go to Hong Kong or return to their home country to get treatment for their mental health issues.
+Expats in China used to go to Hong Kong or return to their home country to get treatment for their mental health issues.

-But with expat depression and mental health-related claims on the rise, it’s important for expats to seek support as early as possible.
-Expats in China must go through a variety of changes, ranging from work conditions and lifestyle to relationships and family life.
-Issues with assimilating into Chinese society can result in emotional and psychological disorders.
+Expats don’t have the same support as they used to in their home countries.
+Expats in China must go through a variety of changes ranging from work conditions and lifestyle to relationships and family life, which can result in emotional and psychological issues.

-To top it off, being away from their network means they don’t have the same support they’re used to.
-It’s no surprise that life in China can get overwhelming.
+After knowing all these, it’s no surprise that life in China can get overwhelming.
 Consequently, expats and their families can develop and suffer from issues such as:

 - Panic disorder